fsprojects/FAKE/help/gettingstarted.md

 ### Paket Setup

 Alternatively you can configure [Paket](http://fsprojects.github.io/Paket) to install and manage FAKE as a dependency.
-Paket is a dependency manager for .NET and mono projects, which is designed to work well with NuGet packages and also enables referencing files directly from GitHub repositories.
+Paket is a dependency manager for .NET and mono projects.
 You will have to [setup Paket](http://fsprojects.github.io/Paket/installation.html) following the instructions specified in its documentation.
 In this example, the [installation per repository](http://fsprojects.github.io/Paket/installation.html#Installation-per-repository) will be used.

   * Create a `.paket` folder in the root of the `FAKE-Calculator` solution.
   * Download the latest [paket.bootstrapper.exe](https://github.com/fsprojects/Paket/releases/latest) into that folder.